CYCOGS® Brand Holonomic Mobility Drive

-When using actively driven wheels, the driven wheels provide more traction and control options over other mobility options.
+When operating actively driven wheels, the driven wheels provide more traction and control options over other mobility options.

 This illustrates the use of a single-wheel, wheel assembly and a dual-wheel, wheel assembly.

-The CYCOGS® brand Hi2WAM™ uses a suspension, verses other wheeled drives using no suspension.
+The CYCOGS® brand Hi2WAM™ implements a suspension, verses other wheeled drives using no suspension.

 For example, a no-suspension